jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 ![image](images/part3.png)

-## Part 4 - puppeth: Exporting the genesis block to a JSON file.
+## Task 4 - puppeth: Exporting the genesis block to a JSON file.

 We're still in puppeth.
 After making the new *puppernet* network and genesis, puppeth will ask if you want to do more.